OTvedt/Scripts-For-Sharing/Sandbox/Custom-Dns/Readme.md

+!!!
+In september 2025 Powershell commands stopped working, but the netsh version are working.
+You can not change DNS manual anymore either!!!

 Setting custom DNS settings when starting Windows Sandbox to prevent no network issues.
 One example using PowerShell and one using Netsh command